 Pricing:

-Limitations: Here's the catch: AI resume screening isn't available on the entry-level $14,995/yr plan.
+Limitations: AI resume screening isn’t available on the entry-level $14,995/yr plan.
 It requires the High Volume or Complete tier at undisclosed pricing - which likely pushes the annual cost well above $30,000.
-SmartAssistant matches on profile data only and doesn't conduct structured conversations or interviews.
-The pricing structure means smaller teams pay enterprise rates for features they may never use.
+SmartAssistant matches on profile data only and doesn’t conduct structured conversations or interviews.
+Smaller teams end up paying enterprise rates for features they may never use.

 6. Paradox (Olivia) - Conversational Screening for High-Volume Hiring

-Paradox takes a fundamentally different approach to resume screening.
-Instead of parsing uploaded documents, its conversational AI assistant (Olivia) engages candidates through chat, SMS, and WhatsApp to screen them in real time.
+Rather than parsing uploaded documents, Paradox’s conversational AI assistant (Olivia) engages candidates through chat, SMS, and WhatsApp to screen them in real time.
 Applicants answer eligibility, availability, and experience questions through natural conversation - no resume upload required in many cases.
-Does that trade-off work for your hiring?
-It depends entirely on what roles you're filling.
+Whether that trade-off works for your organization depends entirely on the roles you’re filling.

 Key features: